erroronline1/caro/readme.md

 filename[characters] = "[,\/\\\]" ; replace matched characters to avoid link error

+input[characters] = "[\s.]" ; sanitation of document field names for reimport of previous document entries, corresponding to post payload properties

 [lifespan]
 calendar_completed = 365 ; DAYS after compleded calendar entries are deleted if not specified otherwise idle = 600 ; SECONDS after which a reauthorization is necessary without intermittend use